Welcome to our Support Center

 Default value “[1,1]”.

-activation : enum, activation function to use.
+Activation : cluster, activation function to use.

-use_bias? : boolean, whether the layer uses a bias vector.
+use bias? : boolean, whether the layer uses a bias vector.

 Default value “True”.

-data_format : enum, one of channels_last or channels_first (default) .
+data format : enum, one of channels_last or channels_first (default) .
 The ordering of the dimensions in the inputs. channel_last corresponds to inputs with shape (batch, steps, features) while channels_first corresponds to inputs with shape (batch, features, steps).

 Default value “channels_first”.